Power of Attorney

 - You declare in writing that you would like the document to come into effect.

 You can also use it to appoint someone to make decisions about longer term care, such as whether you should go into a nursing home and which one.

 The Enduring Power of Attorney (Medical Treatment) appoints someone to make decisions about critical medical care.
 This covers treatment options such as whether to continue life support or not.

 Powers of Attorney end upon your death.
 This is when your Will takes over.

 Why do I need Powers of Attorney?

 It puts you in control.
-By having the full rang of Powers of Attorney in place you can:
+By having the full range of Powers of Attorney in place you can:

 - Choose who has access to your money.

 - Control who makes important medical and lifestyle decisions for you.

 - Tailor your Powers of Attorney to suit your wishes and directions.